 We are a distributor of products in the technology sector.
-More information on our business is available at www.exertis.co.uk
+Seasonal work is not a feature of the industry in which we operate.
+More information on our business is available at www.exertis.co.uk.

 We are a part of the DCC Group.
 DCC is a leading international sales, marketing and support services group with a clear focus on performance and growth.
 Its headquarters are in Dublin, Ireland.
 It is listed on the London Stock Exchange and is a constituent of the FTSE 100 Index.

 DCC currently has operations in 20 countries and employs over 13,000 people.
 Additional information on the Group is available at www.dcc.ie.